waitrouz/akash-dropbox-backup/README.md

 ## How It Works

 ### 1. PostgreSQL Service
-- Runs a PostgreSQL database with persistent storage
+- Runs a PostgreSQL database

 ### 2. Backup Service
 - Uses shared memory (`/dev/shm`) for temporary storage of backup files